microsoft/aed-content-nasa-su20/PythonBasicsModule/2-Comments.md

 ## Block Comments

 Block comments are many lines of comments strung together.
-They can be useful when explaining code to a user that might be unfamiliar with the concepts you use or to describe what a whole program does.
+They can be useful when explaining code to a user that might be unfamiliar with the concepts you are useing or to describe what an entire program does.

 ```python
 # This code is a function that will take in